 “He’s a hedonist at heart.
 All those fasts and vigils and stakes and crosses are only a facade.
 Or only like foam on the sea shore.
 Out at sea, out in His sea, there is pleasure, and more pleasure.
-He makes no secret of it; at His right hand are ‘pleasures for evermore'."For Happiness.
-Darker forms of utilitarianism are expressed by tropes such as Totalitarian Utilitarian and Utopia Justifies the Means.
-Such darker utilitarianism can also be a motivation behind a Well-Intentioned Extremist, although a Well-Intentioned Extremist may just as easily be a darker form of deontologist or an adherent to some other ethical philosophy.
+He makes no secret of it; at His right hand are ‘pleasures for evermore'."actions that benefit the self as the most righteous.
 The other basic form is morality that judges actions based on the principles behind the actions.
 This is known as Deontology.
-Some light forms of deontology are related to The Golden Rule.
-Darker forms of deontology are expressed by tropes such as Principles Zealot.
-One could say that Ethical Hedonism tends more toward Chaotic Good while deontology tends more toward Lawful Good, although those are generalizations and in specific cases the opposite can be true (e.g. a deontologist might believe in a Chaotic Good duty to oppose an unjust law, or a utilitarian may hold a Lawful Good belief that a good government should be supported because it keeps everyone happy).
-Deontology stresses principles and duty to oneself and others, while consequentialism such as utilitarianism stresses keeping people, both oneself and others, as happy as possible.
+Examples of deontologist ethics include the principles that one should not lie, steal or kill because it is inherently immoral to do so, which counters consequentialist morality that in basis holds that it is okay and not immoral if there is a greater benefit to be had.
+As a trope, ethical hedonism is For Happiness.
+When difficult decisions have to be made, it is The Needs of the Many.
+If utilitarianism is taken farther, it is expressed by tropes such as Totalitarian Utilitarian and Utopia Justifies the Means.
+Deontology as a trope is expressed through For Great Justice, and some light forms of deontology are related to The Golden Rule (do/don't do unto others what you would/wouldn't like others to do unto you).
+Darker and more extreme forms of deontology are expressed by tropes such as Principles Zealot.
+Characters that adhere to or pursues either moral principle to the extreme can be The Unfettered, Knight Templar, or a Well-Intentioned Extremist.
+One could say that ethical hedonism tends more toward Chaotic Good while deontology tends more toward Lawful Good, although those are generalizations and in specific cases the opposite can be true (e.g. a deontologist might believe in a Chaotic Good duty to oppose an unjust law, or a utilitarian may hold a Lawful Good belief that a good government should be supported because it keeps everyone happy).
+Deontology stresses principles and duty to oneself and others, while consequentialism such as utilitarianism stresses keeping people, both oneself and others, as well off as possible.
 Epicureanism is one philosophy advocating ethical hedonism which started in ancient Greece.

 - Negative utilitarianism: Instead of maximizing happiness, we should only focus on minimizing suffering.
 However, all living things suffer to some extent, so we should just put them out of their misery.
 (This assumes that death is not bad at all, and doesn't count as suffering.)